-Interlaken is a scalable chip-to-chip interconnect protocol designed to enable transmission speeds from 10 Gb/s to 100 Gb/s and beyond.
+Interlaken is a scalable chip-to-chip interconnect protocol designed to support a wide range of transmission rates.
 Using the latest SerDes technology and a flexible protocol layer, Interlaken minimizes the pin and power overhead of chip-to-chip interconnect and provides a scalable solution that can be used throughout an entire system.
 In addition, Interlaken uses two levels of CRC checking and a self-synchronizing data scrambler to ensure data integrity and link robustness.